galicae/python-novice/episodes/07-for-loops.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## A *for loop* executes commands once for each value in a collection.
+## A *for loop* executes commands once for each value in a collection

 - Doing calculations on the values in a list one by one is as painful as working with `pressure_001`, `pressure_002`, etc.